 To add panning keyframes to a mixer control, you must first view the mixer control in track view.
 From the View menu, choose Show Bus Tracks to view the bus track at the bottom of the track view.
-For more information, see [Viewing bus tracks](#) on page 150.

 Turning on panning keyframes